Linzwcs/Linzwcs.github.io/index.md

 ## About Me

-Hello, I'm Zhilin Wang, an undergraduate students at Jilin University.
-I used to focus on detection tasks in NLP, such as sarcasm detection or AI text detection.
-Recently, I have read some papers about agent, RAG, and LLMs alignment, and I want to do something interesting in these fields
+Hello, I’m Zhilin Wang, an undergraduate student at Jilin University.
+Previously, I studied as a visiting student under the supervision of Yue Zhang at WestlakeNLP.
+I am now preparing to pursue a PhD supervised by Yu Cheng at the University of Science and Technology of China and the Shanghai AI Lab.
+Currently, I'm working on MoE with Continue learning.

 ## Research Interests

-- **Neural Language Processing:** AI text detection, paraphrase, Moe, Continue learning.
+- **NLP application:** AI text detection, paraphrase.
+- **LLM Structure:** MoE
+- **LLM training:** Continue Learning
+- **Ai Infra**

 ## Projects